mholling/nswtopo/README.markdown

     If you have trouble fitting your map on one or two A3 sheets, you can either reduce the margin or use the automatic rotation feature (`rotation: auto`) to minimise the map area.

-7. Run the script to re-download your map using the final map bounds.
+8. Run the script to re-download your map using the final map bounds.
 Your map should now show vegetation, magnetic declination lines and the controls and boundaries you have set.

-9. Add any other information you need (title, acknowledgements, logo etc.) to the map using a vector graphics editor (Inkscape, Illustrator).
+9. In a separate layer, add any other information you need (title, acknowledgements, logo etc.) to the map using a vector graphics editor (Inkscape, Illustrator).
 At this point you can make any desired tweaks to topographic features of the map (e.g. contours or watercourses) to more accurately represent what you've found on the ground.

 10. Prepare your output file for the printers.
 It is possible to save directly to a PDF, however I recommend instead exporting your map to a high-resolution raster image (TIFF is traditional).
 Exporting to a raster lets you ensure the map has rendered correctly.
 A resolution of 300 dpi would suffice, however there is no harm in going higher (say 600 dpi).